lutz logo

 If the Target’s financial statements are not audited, the Buyer should strongly consider tying out, at a minimum, the last two years of the major balance sheet accounts.
 If a Buyer is confident that the balance sheets are accurate, then the income statement inherently should reflect the appropriate amount of revenues and expenses incurred during that timeframe.

-Additionally, the Buyer should review for potential unrecorded prepaid assets such as rent, vendor prepayments, and insurance; and unrecorded liabilities such as payroll, vacation, commissions, royalties, deferred revenues, self-insurance, and warranties.
+Additionally, the Buyer should review for potential unrecorded prepaid assets such as rent, vendor prepayments, insurance, and unrecorded liabilities such as payroll, vacation, commissions, royalties, deferred revenues, self-insurance, and warranties.
 Identifying these items is important as they will impact the income statement and working capital of the Target.

 4. Income Statement